 3. Early Recognition Assessment and Intervention

-Women who are pregnant may present initially via a number of different professionals, for example GP, hospital ante-natal services, community midwifery services, health visitor, or via housing officers.
+Women who are pregnant may present initially via a number of different professionals, for example GP, hospital ante-natal services, community midwifery services, Community health 0-19 Service, health visitors, or via housing officers.
 Additionally, other health professionals or professionals from another agency may become aware of a pregnancy prior to a formal referral to the obstetric/midwifery services.
 It is important that all professionals are aware of the routes of referral to Children's Social Care.

 All professionals should be aware of indicators that may suggest a child could be at risk of harm either before or following birth, or that the family will require either additional or intensive support in order to parent the child safely.
 For further information please refer to Knowsley Safeguarding Children Partnership Procedures and Working Together to Safeguard Children.